Easy-API-Style/yoja-framework/yoja-web/README.md

 ```

 `section.logCss()` is especially useful for diagnosing why a style is not applied — it lists the active `adoptedStyleSheets` in the shadow root, their origin (own file or inherited), and any associated media queries.

 ---

+## Full Example

+The [`yoja-blueprint-kanban`](https://github.com/Easy-API-Style/yoja-blueprint-kanban) module is a complete task management application built with yoja-web and yoja-http-server.
+It demonstrates the full stack in one project: authentication, WebSocket real-time updates, URL parameter navigation, i18n, responsive layout, and end-to-end Selenium tests.

+It is the recommended starting point to understand how all the pieces fit together in a real application.

+---